AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 ### Utility commands

 - `pnpm clean` - Removes all generated files using the clean utility script.
-- `pnpm extract-changelog` - Extract changes from the `CHANGELOG.md` for a specific version.
-Typically used by CI.
 - `pnpm increment` - Increment the patch version number in the `package.json` file.
 Typically used by CI.

 ### Linting & testing commands